Faculty Grants

 - May 1, 2024, for Spring 2025 events

-Faculty fellows interested in hosting a speaker or organizing an event are asked to complete the speaker/event nomination form for consideration.
+Faculty fellows interested in hosting a guest lecture, a speaker series or other event are asked to complete the speaker/event nomination form for consideration.

-Requests should be submitted 6-12 months in advance of the desired event.
-Speaker requests will be reviewed by the Director and an events committee.
+Requests will be reviewed by the Institute director and an events committee.
 Support will be awarded based on relevance to the mission of the Institute, budgetary appropriateness, and consideration of the overall event schedule.

 Speaker Series